dvisser-zz/Ravage/NOTES.md

  - VR input resistors to be 200V rated and have a power rating of 500mW or greater.
  - VR input capacitors must be 200V rated.
  - VR 5k shunt resistor must be 500mW or greater.
+ - ADC 470R current limiting resistors must be 250mW or greater.